 Both Air Force Test and Evaluation and Navy Test and Evaluation utilize capabilities-based test and evaluation (CBTE) concepts.
-The capabilities-based concepts that apply to various parts of the Joint Capabilities Integration and Development System (JCIDS) process, such as capabilities-based requirements and capabilities-based acquisition, are applied to test and evaluation as well.
-These concepts relate to Joint planning guidance that assesses the criticality of an activity to successful task completion, and the criticality of a task to the mission (CJCSI 3126.01A, 31 January 2013).
+The capabilities-based concepts that apply to various parts of the JCIDS process, such as capabilities-based requirements and capabilities-based acquisition, are applied to test and evaluation as well.
+These concepts relate to Joint Planning Guidance that assesses the criticality of an activity to successful task completion, and the criticality of a task to the mission (United States, Department of Defense (DoD), 2013).

 Air Force guidance on CBTE instructs testers to evaluate the capability of the system to effectively accomplish its intended mission in a realistic mission environment in addition to meeting individual technical specifications.
-The current emphasis on joint military operations in an information-intensive environment means that Air Force systems will seldom operate in combat as completely independent entities.
+The current emphasis on Joint Military Operations in an information-intensive environment means that Air Force systems will seldom operate in combat as completely independent entities.
 Air Force systems are expected to fully integrate with systems, activities, and products from all Services and National agencies.
-Capabilities-based testing requires a full understanding of joint operational concepts in order to develop test scenarios that will provide meaningful results (AFI 99-103, 6 April 2017).
+Capabilities-based testing requires a full understanding of Joint Operational Concepts in order to develop test scenarios that will provide meaningful results (United States Air Force, 2019).

-Naval Air Systems Command (NAVAIR) developed its CBTE test strategy to support its capability based acquisition strategy (Charles and Turner (2004)).
+Naval Air Systems Command (NAVAIR) developed its CBTE test strategy to support its capability based acquisition strategy (Charles & Turner, 2004).
 The motivation for this T&E strategy is that warfighting increasingly involves multiple platforms/systems performing mission tasks in an integrated fashion, thereby driving the need to test across platform/system boundaries and to focus on verifying high-level warfighting capabilities such as anti-submarine warfare.
 A key Navy CBTE concept is to collaborate with the Navy's Operational Test Agency (OTA) to implement Mission Based Test Design (MBTD) in DT.
 Other CBTE enablers include DOE, System of Systems (SOS) testing, Live-Virtual-Constructive (LVC) testing, Mission T&E during system development, Mission Analysis, Mission Training, and Human Performance.
-For additional details on CBTE see Senechal (2018) and Auborn, et al. (2017).
+For additional details on CBTE see (Senechal, 2018) and (Auborn & Pringle, 2016).